 The knowledge base in ticketing software enables support workers to solve the same problem with the same solutions.
 This provides continuity in service because all workers are on the same page regarding which solutions to try for a certain problem.

 The Help Desk has evolved to cater to the growing demands of a remote workforce.
 Consequently, we are now seeing cloud-based Help Desks growing in popularity.
 Supporting remote employees also demands a different approach to endpoint security and troubleshooting for IT professionals.

-Cloud is Dubbed better than on-premise due to its flexibility, reliability and security, cloud removes the hassle of maintaining and updating systems, allowing you to invest your time, money and resources into fulfilling your core business strategies.
+Cloud is Dubbed better than on-premise due to its flexibility, reliability and security.
+Cloud removes the hassle of maintaining and updating systems, allowing you to invest time, money and resources into fulfilling your core business strategies.

 For a business with appropriate IT support, on-premises solutions give companies confidence that their servers are locked down—they don’t need to trust another company with their private data.
 Data security in the cloud is handled on the other hand by the cloud provider.